ntnhut/LeetSolve/docs/source/Priority_Queue/1354_Construct_Target_Array_With_Multiple_Sums.md

         if (sum == 0) {
             return false;
         }
-        int pre = q.top() % sum;
+        // perform the subtraction as much as possible int pre = q.top() % sum;
         if (pre == 0) {
             return false;
         }
+        // remove the old max element
         q.pop();
-        q.push(pre);
+        // add subtracted element to the heap q.push(pre);
-        sum += pre;
+        // compute the sum of the subtracted target sum += pre;
     }
     return sum == target.size();